 The key to a successful vegetable garden is to choose an appropriate outdoor location.
 A sub-par location will give you sub-par veggies, which is the last thing you want.
 Let’s look at a few tips to consider for choosing a good gardening site.

 - Find a sunny location.
 Did you know that most popular vegetables like lettuce and broccoli need at least six hours of direct sunlight a day?
 The more sunlight your veggies see, the better they will taste when it comes time to eat them.

 - Don’t forget the importance of high-quality soil.
 Whether you plan on planting carrots or tomatoes, the roots of your plants will be able to penetrate soft soil more easily.
 It’s also a good idea to enrich your soil with compost to provide your vegetables with extra nutrients.
 Proper drainage is also important to consider, to ensure that extra water doesn’t collect on top of your plants.

 - Build your garden in a stable environment.
 Do not put your vegetable garden in a part of the yard that is prone to flooding.
 You also don’t want to have your garden somewhere where strongs winds are present, as they could knock over your plants down the line.

 At Barndoor Ag, we’re passionate about helping our customers find the best gardening products and tools for their needs.
-If you’re struggling to start your vegetable garden on the right foot, consider looking into some of our plant nutrients and micronutrients.

 Deciding On A Plot Size For Your Garden